 Assets and Money

 Joint assets and money tend to make up a huge amount of disagreements during divorce proceedings with ex-couples fighting over who gets what and what goes where.
-But if it’s a material object, the best option is probably to go with saving yourself the hassle and realising that it’s not worth fighting over.
+But if it’s a material object, the best option is probably to go with saving yourself the hassle and realizing that it’s not worth fighting over.
 Pick your battles and don’t sweat the small stuff.
 No matter how much you love your house, you might not be able to keep it.
 Do you let one partner live in it and sell it when the kids grow up?
 Who pays the mortgage until then?
 Do you sell it now?
 If you have children, any discussions regarding your home should revolve around what is best for them.
 Do you have any joint debts?
 Your solicitor will be able to provide mediation services if necessary, to help you come to an agreement that works for everybody regarding the things that you own or owe together.

 Your Mental Health